-- 1. An employee appointed at 0.4 FTE or greater whether a member of the teaching staff or teaching support staff will have an annual basic entitlement of at least 40 hours for his professional development. - 2.
+- 1. Every employee appointed at 0.4 FTE or greater will have an annual basic entitlement of at least 40 hours for his professional development. - 2.
 An employee appointed part-time at less than 0.4 FTE- whether a member of the teaching staff or teaching support staff will at least have an annual basic entitlement based on the following graduated scale: